svenschrodt/tvm-json-api/README.md

 # tvm-json-api
-JSON API consuming TVMaze API  Lumen micro framework
+JSON API consuming TVMaze API  with Lumen micro framework

+## System requirements
+  - PHP 7.3+,
+  - composer and
+  - git

+  All other dependencies are managed by composer

 ## Short description of service

 JSON-API consuming 3rd party service TVMaze